docksal/docksal/docs/content/stack/understanding-stack-config.md

 `docksal.env` is an [Environment file](https://docs.docker.com/compose/env-file/).

-It is used to override of some of the default environment variables, without the need for a full `docksal.yml` file (e.g., to override `MYSQL_ROOT_PASSWORD`) or to provide additional environment variables for your automation scripts (see [custom commands](/fin/custom-commands/)).
+It is used to override some of the default environment variables, without the need for a full `docksal.yml` file (e.g., to override `MYSQL_ROOT_PASSWORD`) or to provide additional environment variables for your automation scripts (see [custom commands](/fin/custom-commands/)).